gpestana/notes/research/metadata_resistant_dht/paper/privacy_preserving_dht.md

 ## Attacks on DHT

-Given its decentralized nature, naive DHTs are vulnerable to multiple attacks that can directly affect privacy.
-The underlying cause of the attacks are when malicious nodes cooperatively deceit honest nodes about their routing tables.
 Most of the privacy preserving mechanisms and protocols [shadowwalker], [@octopus], *...* need ways to enforce security in DHT before providing privacy.
 According to [@octopus] DHTs are vulnerable to the following attacks:

 - *Lookup Bias Attack:*: